nodebox/seed/_docs/graphics.md

 <iframe src="/embed/-L4unZXsnR3yHXwYpK7i"></iframe>

 Since we have to do this in two steps it difficult to generate a number of random gradients and have Seed refer to them.
 We're looking into a solution for this, using some sort of memory function so the system knows which gradients it has generated.

+## Reusing elements

+You can store the contents of a generated element in a global variable by appending a `:` and a self chosen name.
+In the example below the two circles are stored in a global variable `{{ circles:cc }}` and inserted each time we call it again:

+<iframe src="/embed/-L5OP0m8GZURMUnY4l6Q"></iframe>

+A different way to reuse an element is to define it in the `<defs>` section, before other graphic elements.
+In the example below we defined a group `<g>` containing two generated `circle` elements.
+Note that we gave the group an `id` attribute with a self chosen name: `<g id="circles">`, we need this because we want to be able to reference it later.
+After the `<defs>` section, the `use` element takes this `id` attribute as the value for its `xlink:href` attribute.
+Note that we have to add a `#` before the attribute name.
+The `x` and `y` attributes of the `use` element are added to the original coordinates of the group, so that we can position them somewhere else:

+<iframe src="/embed/-L5OVW1o79IsuvGbTdIG"></iframe>